 Home | About | News | Local History | Tours | Archives | Photos | Young Historians | Events | Research | Store | Volunteer | Contact Us

-The Second Keepsake is coming!
+The Second Keepsake is available now!

 Reserve yours today!
 Will be available sometime before the Bernards Township Charter Day Celebration,

 THSSH announces the 2nd Keepsake in the Somerset Hills History Village

 THSSH Launches Historic Somerset Hills Village Keepsake Collection